Kalaniana'ole Highway to Hawaii Kai

 Located about 10 miles east of Waikiki just off the main coastal road (Kalaniana'ole Highway, Route 72), Hanauma Bay is the first Marine Life Conservation District in the State of Hawaii.
 It costs $1.00 per car to park and $7.50 per person to enter the Preserve.

-A nine minute film is required to be seen to be granted beach access; however, it is well worth it since the snorkeling is some of the best in all of Hawaii.
-In addition, you'll learn about the importance of preserving Hawaii's delicate marine environment and rules that must be followed when swimming near coral.
+Visitors are required to view a nine minute film before heading down to the beach, where you'll have access to some of the best snorkeling in all of Hawaii.
+In the video, you'll learn about the importance of preserving Hawaii's delicate marine environment and rules that must be followed when swimming near coral.

-The Preserve is closed on Tuesdays.
+The Preserve is closed every Tuesday.
 In addition, admission is limited to a set number of people, so be sure to arrive early.

 Just north of Hanauma Bay off the Kalaniana'ole Highway you'll find the pullout for the Halona Blowhole.

-There are days when it is blowing water way into the sky and other days when it is quite quiet.
+There are some days when it is blowing water high into the sky and other days when it is quite quiet.
 The viewing area and parking lot here have recently been redone.

 Just to the right is the Halona Beach Cove, also known as Cockroach Cove where the famous love scene between Burt Lancaster and Deborah Kerr in the 1953 movie From Here to Eternity was filmed.